Bergen school (art): Characteristics

-The artists had a preference for painting Still life and the Human figure.
+The artists had a preference for painting still lifes and the human figure.
 The movement was a first original expression of a Dutch movement later to be named Expressionism.
 Its name refers to the village where the painters established, as is assumed because of its special light.

 Representatives

 Among the most celebrated artists belonging to this school were Charley Toorop and John Rädecker.
 In particular the Amsterdam art collector Piet Boendermaker and C.W.N.
-Baard contributed to the fame of the Bergense School.
-Other members of the School are: Else Berg, Gerrit van Blaaderen, Arnout Colnot, Dirk Filarski, Leo Gestel, Jaap Weijand, Frans Huysmans, Harrie Kuyten, Kees Maks, Jaap Sax, Mommie Schwarz, Jan Sluyters, Wim Schumacher, Matthieu Wiegman and Piet Wiegman.
+Baard contributed to the fame of the Bergen school.
+Other members of the school are: Else Berg, Gerrit van Blaaderen, Arnout Colnot, Dirk Filarski, Leo Gestel, Jaap Weijand, Frans Huysmans, Harrie Kuyten, Kees Maks, Jaap Sax, Mommie Schwarz, Jan Sluyters, Wim Schumacher, Matthieu Wiegman and Piet Wiegman.

-Painters whose works are related to the Bergense School are Jelle Troelstra, Henri ten Holt, Bernard Essers, Henk Chabot and Thé Lau.
+Painters whose works are related to the Bergen school are Jelle Troelstra, Henri ten Holt, Bernard Essers, Henk Chabot and Thé Lau.

-Painters like Karel Colnot, Jaap Min and Henk van den Idsert belong to a later generation, but started their careers under the influence of the Bergense School.
+Painters like Karel Colnot, Jaap Min and Henk van den Idsert belong to a later generation, but started their careers under the influence of the Bergen school.

-Museum Kranenburgh in Bergen (NH) and the Stedelijk Museum Alkmaar owns a considerable number of work by representatives of the Bergense School.
+Museum Kranenburgh in Bergen and the Stedelijk Museum in Alkmaar each own a considerable number of works by representatives of the Bergen school.

 Related movements

 Henri Le Fauconnier had already in 1912 become a member of the Amsterdam Moderne Kunstkring (Modern Art Circle), together with Fernand Léger and Piet Mondriaan.
-A few years after the formation of the Bergense School in Groningen another School was formed in 1917-1918, called De Ploeg.
+A few years after the formation of the Bergen school in Groningen another school was formed in 1917 and 1918, called De Ploeg.
 Jan Wiegers was its central figure.
 De Ploeg also worked in an expressionist style, but its use of colour was much more exuberant.
 The group was notably influenced by the German Expressionism of Ernst Kirchner and its social outlook was influenced by the upcoming socialism.